-- a) The removal of the existing vehicular crossing including layback and gutter and the construction of a new 3.5 metres wide vehicular crossing in accordance with Council's standard driveway drawing RF2_D.
-Design longitudinal surface profiles (scale 1:20) along each side/edge of the proposed vehicular crossing must be submitted for assessment. - b) Reinstatement of all damaged kerb and gutter and road pavement to match existing. - c) Where a grass verge exists, the balance of the area between the footpath and the kerb over the full frontage of the proposed development must be turfed.
-The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of Couch turf. - d) The developer shall be responsible for carrying out all service investigations to allow a gravity connection.
+- a) The removal of the existing vehicular crossing including layback and gutter and the construction of a new 3 metres wide vehicular crossing in accordance with Council's standard driveway drawing RF2_D and to the satisfaction of Council's Assets Engineer.
+The new crossing shall be constructed at right angle to the street kerb in plain concrete and the centreline of the new crossing shall be aligned with the centreline of the internal driveway at the property boundary.
+Design longitudinal profiles along each edge/side of the proposed driveway must be submitted for assessment. - b) The reinstatement of all damaged kerb and gutter and road pavement to match existing. - c) Where a grass verge exists, the balance of the area between the footpath and the kerb over the full frontage of the proposed development must be turfed.
+The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of Couch turf.